AbyssalSpaceLauncher/flutter_android_launcher/README.md

 ### Detailed Example

 Here is a more detailed example that includes retrieving user profiles and handling quiet mode settings.
-It is recommened to run the example app as well, which is simmialr to the below code, to see how it works.
+It is recommended to run the example app as well, which is similar to the below code, to see how it works.

 ```dart
 import 'package:flutter/material.dart';